-When system performance begins to deteriorate, the problem is often with tuning.
-Incorrectly tuned compaction might, for example, cause the performance to degrade over time because the fragmentation of the heap increases until the garbage collector must perform a full compaction to avoid throwing an out-of-memory error.
+When system performance begins to falter the problem is often with tuning.
+Incorrectly tuned compaction may for example cause the performance to degrade periodically as the fragmentation on the heap increases until the garbage collector must perform a full compaction in order to avoid throwing an OutOfMemoryError.

-A memory leak in Java causes the application to run slower over time, because the garbage collector must work harder to free memory.
-After a while, the JVM throws an out-of-memory error.
-Note that applications with a small memory leak can sometimes run for days until an out-of-memory error occurs.
+A memory leak in Java causes the application to run slower and slower over time, as the garbage collector will have to work harder to free memory.
+In the end the JVM will throw an OutOfMemoryError, but applications with a small memory leak can sometimes run for days until that happens.

-You can diagnose memory leaks by using the Memory Leak Detector, which helps you pinpoint the class that causes the memory leak.
-For information about using the Memory Leak Detector, see the Oracle JRockit Mission Control Online Help.
+You can diagnose memory leaks using the Memory Leak Detector, which will help you pinpoint the class that causes the memory leak.
+Complete instructions for using the Memory Leak Detector are available in the built-in help in Oracle JRockit Mission Control 2.0 and later releases.